sdiehl/stephendiehl.com/posts/protolude.md

 ### Building a Better Custom Haskell Prelude

-The Haskell Prelude is the default import into all Haskell modules, it provides an endless number of ways to shoot yourself in the foot and historical cruft that can't be removed.
-While it is difficult to fix upstream, we can however you can remove the Prelude entirely on a project-level and replace it with a more sensible set of defaults using the ``-XNoImplicitPrelude`` language extension.
+The Haskell Prelude is the default import into all Haskell modules, it provides an endless number of ways to shoot ourselves in the foot and historical cruft that can't be removed.
+While it is difficult to fix upstream, we can however remove the Prelude entirely on a project-level and replace it with a more sensible set of defaults using the ``-XNoImplicitPrelude`` language extension.

 There are two philosophies on building new Preludes: